malmstein/yahnac/README.md

   - Show HN
   - Ask HN
   - Jobs

-Yahnac also allows you bookmark the stories like, so you never lose track of it
+  - Bookmark stories: Yahnac also allows you bookmark the stories like, so you never lose track of them.

 ## Data source